Real-Serious-Games/task-mule/README.md

 ### Task layout

-Run the following commmand to create a new task with the default layout:
+Run the following command to create a new task with the default layout:

 	task-mule create-task <new-task-name>